We finally took our first cruise last year and I have so many tips to share!

 We should have tried even harder.
 Not only was there limited space in the boat cabin, but getting off the ship with those four bags and anything new we had purchased in Nassau was just too much to think about carrying them off.
 So we had to check them in to leave the boat on the last day – which lead to a whole other set of problems – see item number 10 for that lesson

-2. The importance of Scopolamine patches, soft drinks, and saltine crackers.
+2. The importance of seasickness patches, soft drinks, and saltine crackers.

 I have trouble with motion sickness so I brought along my sea sickness wrist bands and a non-drowsy formula bottle of Dramamine.
 I thought that should cover me.